alexmorten/docker-workshop/presentation.md

 # What is an image?

+- Blueprint
 - Contains everything necessary to run an application
 - A layered, read-only File System

+---

+[.build-lists: true]

+# Why layers?

+- Enable caching of shared requirements
+- Each layer has a globally unique id
+- only changed layers need to be pushed/pulled

 ---